MadeforMore/MYSQL/README.md

 🔹 **DATE_SUB() is a built-in SQL function used to subtract a specific time (like days, months, etc.) from a date.**

 **⭐ Done reading this?
 You're ready to write and understand MySQL like a pro!**

+**Aggregate Functions**
+*Perform calculations on multiple values. single value.Returns a for aggregate functions?
+Need
+Ignores NULL except for the count().
+HAVING clause.GROUP BY  impovers the power of the aggration funaction*